Configuring garak

 configurable parameters for this plugin.
 In this case, there’s a generations

-; this is the default value for probes
+parameter set to 1; this is the default value for probes, but is often

 overridden at run time by the CLI setup.